AsemDevs/NodesLinks/README.md

 ## Milestones
   - [x] Front End upload interface
-  - [ ] Fetch the data and print them in json format
+  - [x] Fetch the data and print them
-  - [ ] handle the data to see back visualization
+  - [x] handle the data to see back visualization
+  - [ ] fix the visualization
   - [ ] Show Tasks in a modern way
 ### what to do
   - [x] create git repo